EliteWise/planning-bot/README.md

 ## Commands:

-!p help > Used to display help commands
+!p help > Used to display the planning commands

 !p link > To link a channel with the planning bot